linuxkit/linuxkit/docs/yaml.md

 The image name may include tag or digest, but the matching also succeeds if the base image name is the same.
 - `org` lists which organizations for which Docker Content Trust is to be enforced across all images (ex: `mobylinux` is the org for `mobylinux/kernel`)

-## `output`

-This section specifies the output formats that are created.
-Files are created with the base name of the config file, eg `moby` for `moby.yml` or the name specified with `moby build --name ...`.
-Then they will have a suffix related to the file type created, such as `moby-bzImage` or `moby.img.tar.gz`.
-The generated names are output by the command for reference or scripting.

-- `kernel+initrd` outputs the raw kernel (`bzImage`), the init ramdisk, and a file with the specified command line.
-This is used for example by the hyperkit driver.
-- `iso-bios` outputs a CD image that is bootable via a traditional BIOS.
-Can also be used with Qemu.
-- `iso-efi` outputs a CD image that can be used by an EFI BIOS, as required by Hyper-V and newer hardware.
-- `gcp-img` outputs a compressed tarred filesystem image as used on Google Cloud Platform.
-- `gcp-storage` stores the `gcp-img` in a GCP bucket. `bucket` and `project` must be specified.
-- `gcp` stores the `gcp-img` as a bootable machine image, after uploading to the bucket. `bucket` and `project` must be specified.
-Use `replace: true` to replace any existing image.
-You can specify an image `family`.
-- `qcow` or `qcow2` creates a `qcow2` image for Qemu and similar systems
-- `vhd` creates a VHD image.
-- `vmdk` creates a VMDK image, suitable for use with VMWare.

 ## Image specification

 For each image in the `system` and `daemon` sections you can specify the OCI options that are passed to